Skip to main content

 });

-Association fields need to be passed in the format {_id:xxx}, where xxx is the _id of the associated data.
+💡 Note: When adding association relationship fields, they must be passed in the format {_id: xxx}, where xxx is the _id of the associated data.
+No other fields need to be passed.

-// Create students and associate with classes and courses
+// Create a student and associate with class and course

 data: {